1. Skip to content

 UNIFIL, which has arounnd 10,000 troops, including a maritime task force, and which costs around $500 million (€453 million) annually, is caught in the middle, as are the Lebanese armed forces.

 UNIFIL's job is to enforce Resolution 1701 rules and to provide a channel of communication between the Israeli and Lebanese armies.
-Observers say UNIFIL's role in facilitating communication has been a success.
-UNIFIL are not in charge of disarming Hezbollah though, nor are they meant to communicate with the group.
+Observers have said UNIFIL's role in facilitating communication has been a success.
+But UNIFIL are not in charge of disarming Hezbollah, nor are they meant to communicate with the group.

 UNIFIL "has been a versatile and effective instrument of conflict management, within its narrow limits," Thanassis Cambanis, director of the think tank Century International, wrote in a 2018 report.
 Yet "despite its successes, both Israel and Hezbollah routinely attack UNIFIL's legitimacy in public."

-For example, Israel says UNIFIL is ineffective and should be strengthened so it can disarm Hezbollah, while Hezbollah says UNIFIL is spying for Israel.
+For example, Israel has said UNIFIL is ineffective and should be strengthened so it can disarm Hezbollah, while Hezbollah has accused UNIFIL of spying for Israel.

 As for the Lebanese military, the local army is not as strong as Hezbollah and critics have accused it of only having a symbolic presence in the south.

-This week, as fighting ramped up on the border, with the Israeli army attempting to enter Lebanon and Hezbollah trying to prevent them, UNIFIL reported that Israel asked them to withdraw from some of the positions they hold in the buffer zone.
+This week, as fighting increased along the border, with the Israeli army attempting to enter Lebanon and Hezbollah trying to prevent them, UNIFIL reported that Israel had asked them to withdraw from some of the positions they hold in the buffer zone.

 Edited by: Michaela Cavanagh